techcow2/pi-star-scanner/README.md

 ## Requirements

-Before running the script, ensure you have:
+Before running the script, make sure you have:
 - A **Windows PC** (Windows 10 or newer recommended).
 - A Pi-Star device connected to the **same Wi-Fi network** as your PC.
 - Internet access for downloading the script and scanning your network.